wpatter6/PokemonGoDiscordRaidBot/README.md

 * `!city [name]` - Will set the city of the current server.
 This value gets appended to the location when using the Google geocoding API for better accuracy.
 * `!channelcity [channel name] [city name]` Will set the city of the selected channel to be used in Google geocoding.
 * `!cities` Displays the city configured to the server and each channel.
+* `!place [location] [lat, long*]` Allows a location to be manually added to the server's list.
+This allows an admin to set up locations that are commonly used in their area but google maps does not always give a good match.
+* `!places` Displays all locations that have been added to the server's list.
+* `!deleteplace` [location] Removes specified place from the server's list.

 ## How to make a new language:
 * Copy the `Languages/en-us.json` file, and modify the values in that file to translated versions.
 This will require a basic knowledge of C# format strings and regular expressions.